Want to save this recipe?

 The Chemistry of Brown Sugar Butterscotch Squares

 The chocolate coating adds a textural contrast and a hint of bitterness that balances the sweetness.
-Compound chocolate or chocolate chips ensures a smooth, glossy finish that sets quickly without tempering.
+Compound chocolate or chocolate chips ensure a smooth, glossy finish that sets quickly without tempering.

 What is in brown sugar butterscotch squares?